Silverstein re-election bid aided by 'ghost candidate' McAteer-Fournier

 On Feb.
 28, a powerful, politically active labor union, the International Union of Operating Engineers Local 150, officially endorsed Silverstein.

 Local 150 President James M. Sweeney, also runs the "Fight Back for a Better Tomorrow" political action committee, which makes donations to campaigns on behalf of Local 150 and other labor unions.
-This election cycle, it has given Silverstein $26,000 and McAteer-Fournier $55,385, according to the Illinois State Board of Elections (ISBE).
+This election cycle, it gave Silverstein $26,000 and McAteer-Fournier $55,385, according to the Illinois State Board of Elections (ISBE).

 The McAteer-Fournier donation came on March 7, a week after Local 150 told Silverstein it would endorse him.

-A review of her ISBE filings shows McAteer-Fournier has received only two other small campaign donations this year.
+A review of her ISBE filings shows McAteer-Fournier received only two other small campaign donations this year.

 "He thought I had a boyfriend"